Fred Cook (Australian footballer, born 1947): VFA career statistics discrepancy

 The above discrepancies arise from Norm Goss Sr., Port Melbourne's long-serving secretary, successfully lobbying VFA officials during the 1977 season to include games played in the Ardath Cup Night Series and Centenary Cup competition in players' official career statistics.
-The VFA rescinded this ruling after Goss's death in January 1983, but Port Melbourne continues to include these games in their club records as of 2018.
+The VFA rescinded this ruling after Goss' death in January 1983, but Port Melbourne continues to include these games in their club records as of 2026.

-If the post-1896 VFA/VFL games, representative matches, and night series games are considered, then his overall total of 1441 goals places him third on the list of highest-ever goalkickers in elite Australian rules football history, behind Ken Farmer and Peter Hudson.
+If the post-1896 VFA/VFL and these VFA representative matches and night series games are considered, then Cook's overall total of 1441 senior career goals places him third on the list of highest-ever goalkickers in elite Australian rules football history behind Ken Farmer and Tony Lockett, or if Tasmanian competitions are also considered, equal third behind Peter Hudson, Farmer and Lockett.

 Off-field

 Throughout the 1970s, Cook became the most well-known and popular player in the VFA.
 His status as a marketable and likeable celebrity contributed significantly to the popularity of the VFA during that time, and he took on several media commitments, including a VFA column in The Sporting Globe and a segment on the World of Sport television program.
 He spoke regularly at sportsmen's nights, and had a promotions job with Puma SE.
 From 1982 until 1985, Cook was the publican of the Station Hotel in Port Melbourne, and his celebrity status helped to make the pub successful during that time.

 While at the Station Hotel, Cook came to associate with criminal Dennis Allen, and began to use amphetamines.
 After 1985, Cook became addicted to the drug, which brought him close to being broke, and he later began to deal.
 He served three jail terms between 1990 and 1997 on drugs-related offences.

 Cook died on 1 February 2022, at the age of 74.